material-components/material-components-ios/howto/tutorial/README.md

 ## 7. Add a floating action button:

 When you really want to call attention to an important action, consider using floating action buttons.
-They are cicles floating above the UI and have built-in motion behaviors that include morphing and launching.
+They are circles floating above the UI and have built-in motion behaviors that include morphing and launching.
 They are also known as "fabs".

 Add a property for the fab and make a new function that will toggle the selected state of the fab when tapped: